-As at June 30, 2017, the borrower of a net first mortgage investment of \$26,596 (December 31, 2016 - \$27,644) located in Saskatchewan has filed for protection under the Companies' Creditor Arrangement Act in order to stay all creditors and prepare a plan of arrangement.
+As at September 30, 2017, the Company had a receivership against a borrower of a first mortgage investment of \$3,926 (December 31, 2016 - \$3,363) located in Ontario.
 The Manager has evaluated the current status of the borrower, mortgage and as well as the value of the underlying assets and concluded that there is no objective evidence of impairment.
-As part of the arrangement process, \$1,559 of the net first mortgage investments was assumed by a new borrower.

-As at June 30, 2017, the Company has filed for receivership against a borrower of a first mortgage investment of \$3,693 (2016 - \$3,363) located in Ontario.
-The Manager has evaluated the current status of the borrower, mortgage and as well as the value of the underlying assets and concluded that there is no objective evidence of impairment.
+As at September 30, 2017, the Company has identified one net mortgage investment with a carrying value of \$16,000 located in Ontario that is considered to be in default due to accrued overdue interest greater than 90 days.
+The Manager has evaluated the current status of the borrower, mortgage, and the value of the underlying assets and concluded that there is no objective evidence of impairment.